yair-roshal/Interli-OpenSource-Node-Express-Mongo/README.md

 2. Connect a translator (Google, Yandex) via the API to translate individual words.
 3. Create a system of registration and accounts.
 4. Make it possible to select text.
+5. Rewrite requests to the server to Nest.js

 <!-- Check it on https://cloud.mongodb.com/